BristolSTA/uobtheatre-api/README.md

 ## Seeding

 There are a load of fixtures save in fixture.json in all the moduels.
-These can be loaded into the database with make seed.
+These can be loaded into the database with `make seed`.
 Most notably this will add an admin users called with the following details:

 email: admin@email.com